dddddddddzzzz/OpenStories/README.md

 Stories are small pieces of media – such as images and video clips – with a 9:16 aspect ratio.

-OpenStories is a superset of [JSON Feed version 1.1](https://www.jsonfeed.org/), that means every valid OpenStories feed is a valid v1.1 JSON Feed.
+OpenStories is a subset of [JSON Feed version 1.1](https://www.jsonfeed.org/), that means every valid OpenStories feed is a valid v1.1 JSON Feed.

 You can validate a `OpenStoriesFeed` with its TypeScript definitions in [`openstories-types`](https://npmjs.com/package/openstories-types).